super-tomcat/Fastway/README.md

 ```
 Show Value Fastway Default Movement Mode
 ```
    Use this option to set Fastways default movement.
-Cursor Movement lets you use Hide 2 keys to move left and right to each match, the advantage with this mode is that you can still edit the line while its on, the disadvantage compared to Character Movement is that it may take more key presses to get to where you want.
+Cursor Movement lets you use 2 keys to move left and right to each match, the advantage with this mode is that you can still edit the line while its on, the disadvantage compared to Character Movement is that it may take more key presses to get to where you want.